 Fortunately, the family of five who lives in the home made it out safely, but the pilot of the plane and its two passengers were killed.
 The family was in the living room getting ready to watch a movie.
 They all went into the kitchen to get snacks and then the plane crashed right in the living room moments later.
 The house was then engulfed in flames.

-The Home Builders Association of Southeastern Michigan (HBA) released a statement Saturday night, identifying the three people killed as former president David S. Compo, his wife Michelle and their son Dawson.
+The Home Builders Association of Southeastern Michigan (HBA) released a statement Saturday night, identifying the three people killed as former president David S. Compo, his wife Michele and their son Dawson.

 According to the HBA, Compo’s term as president ended on New Year’s Eve.